Sinetheta/solidus_searchkick/README.md

 Filtering
 ---------

-Initially, you are started with a very basic filtering system which includes a price filter in order to show how the filtering works within elasticsearch.
-In order to add more filtering or change the price filtering, the following steps will need to be taken.
+Initially, you start with a very basic filtering system which includes a price filter in order to show how the filtering works with SolidusSearchkick and ElasticSearch.
+In order to add additional filters or change the price filter, the following steps will need to be taken:

 1. Copy the `Spree::Core::SearchkickFilters` file from this gem and place it in `lib/spree/core/`